Israeli citizenship law: Apostate and irreligious Jews

 The Law of Return was amended in 1970 to provide a more detailed explanation of who qualifies: a Jew means any person born to a Jewish mother, or someone who has converted to Judaism and is not an adherent of another religion.
 The amendment extended the right of return to Israel to include children, grandchildren, and a spouse of a Jew, as well as spouses of their children and grandchildren.
 This entitlement was given despite the fact that not all applicable persons would be considered Jews under halakha.

 The Citizenship Law was amended in 1971 to allow any Jew who formally expresses their desire to migrate to Israel to immediately become an Israeli citizen, without any requirement to enter Israeli territory.
 This change was made to facilitate emigration of Jews from the Soviet Union, who were routinely denied exit visas, especially after the 1967 Six-Day War.
 Migration from the Soviet Union remained at low levels until exit restrictions were relaxed in the late 1980s.

 Most emigrating Soviet Jews initially departed for the United States, with some making their way to Germany.
-However, these countries soon imposed restrictions on Jews who could immigrate from the Soviet Union at the request of the Israeli government, which intended to redirect the flow of migrants to Israel itself.
+However, these countries soon imposed restrictions on Jewish immigration from the Soviet Union at the request of the Israeli government, which intended to redirect the flow of migrants to Israel itself.
 The US began enforcing an entry quota of 50,000 people in 1990 while Germany restricted admission in 1991 only to Jews who could prove German ancestry.
 The number of Soviet Jews emigrating to Israel increased sharply from just 2,250 in 1988 to over 200,000 in 1990 and remained at high levels following the dissolution of the Soviet Union in 1991 and subsequent 1998 Russian financial crisis.
 About 940,000 Jews from the former Soviet Union departed for Israel between 1989 and 2002.
 Most of this wave of migrants were nonpracticing and secular Jews; a significant portion were not considered Jewish under halakha, but qualified for immigration based on the Law of Return.